Common tangents to convex bodies: Applications

-We cannot have a strongly separated family with $d+2$ or more convex sets in $\Rr^d$ since strong separation implies that they are affinely independent.
+We cannot have a strongly separated family with $d+2$ or more convex sets in $\Rr^d$ since strong separation implies that their centroids are affinely independent.
 So we focus on the case with $d+1$ elements.
-In this case being strongly separated automatically implies that the complete family is affinely spanning.